maryletteroa/data_test/README.md

 make expectations
 ```

-Edit the expectation suite json files located in `docs/great_expectations/expectations`by changing the `expectation_suite_name` value from `default` to more descriptive names.
+Edit the expectation suite JSON files located in `docs/great_expectations/expectations`by changing the `expectation_suite_name` value from `default` to more descriptive names.

 Build the documentations